Slickness/100DaysofCode/README.md

 ## Day 2 13 Aug 2018
 Things going OK, need to work on some fundamentals again, and need to clean code up it is a mess

+## Day 3 17 Aug 2018
+Got side track with work, decided to try to figure out scrapy for a side project that I am working on